AntonioDaria/simple_node/README.md

 [![Build Status](https://app.travis-ci.com/AntonioDaria/simple_node.svg?branch=master)](https://app.travis-ci.com/AntonioDaria/simple_node)
 ## Overview
 This is a very simple, bare-bones NodeJS.
-The purpose of this project is to demonstrate the use of Containers with Docker as well as setting up CI piplines with Travis CI
+The purpose of this project is to demonstrate the use of Containers with Docker as well as setting up CI piplines with Travis CI.

 Note that in the .travis.yml file Environment variables containing sensitive informations are used to interact with Dockerhub(see example below)
 * push to docker: `push "$DOCKER_HUB_USER_NAME"/container_demo`